evgenyneu/js-evaluator-for-android/README.md

-# Run JavaScript in Android apps (library)
+# JsEvaluator library for running JavaScript in Android apps

 ![JitPack](https://img.shields.io/github/tag/evgenyneu/js-evaluator-for-android.svg?label=JitPack)

-JsEvaluator runs JavaScript in an Android app and gets results.
+JsEvaluator may help you run JavaScript in an Android app and get the results.
 This is an alternative to `evaluateJavascript` method of the WebView.
 Supports Android version 4.0 (Ice Cream Sandwich) and newer.

 ## Setup